lolface2317/lx09487hf837/README.md

 # lx09487hf837
-these are random files for students on high restriction computers.
+These are random files for students on high restriction computers, I cannot guarantee that all of these will work for you but i am confident at least a few will.